samunohito/misskey-github-notifier-next/README.md

 ## Configuration

-The service is configured using environment variables with a flexible ID-based system that allows for multiple sources and destinations.
+The service can be configured using either environment variables or the wrangler.jsonc file (when deploying to Cloudflare Workers).
+Both methods use a flexible ID-based system that allows for multiple sources and destinations.

+> **Recommendation**: For non-secret parameters, it's recommended to use wrangler.jsonc as it provides better structure and readability for complex configurations.
+Use environment variables or Cloudflare secrets for sensitive information like tokens and webhook secrets.

 ### ID Format